tpwong1990/tpwong/project/README.md

 5. '/select'

-This route define the function of the data selection, data editing and deleting.
+This route defines the function of the data selection, data editing and deleting.
 For data selection, the route get the selected values from "details.html".
 And then the route queriese the information from database by condition(s) and display the data agian in "details.html".
 For data editing, the route queries the information of the data being selected to be edited from database and pass the value to "edit.html".
 For data deleting, system ask confirmation from